 Pinned

 That left the books I’d read before 2024 unshared and untracked.
 I set a goal to add my old reading to the Library over time.
 It began with a Memorial Day Challenge to add five books (see here) and continued with my challenging myself to add two books every weekend until my backlog is gone.
-This past weekend was my third weekend, and I added two more books:
+This past weekend was my thirteenth weekend, and I added two more books:

 Pinned